Chicago Firefighter-EMT Erik Zuma Is Charged With Raping Someone He Knows, But He's Still On The Job

 But we have learned earlier this month, Zuma was slapped with four felony counts of criminal sexual assault by force – accused of raping a woman he knows.

-According to a court document, which we redacted to protect the victim’s identity, Cook County prosecutors said the assault happened in February – with much of it captured on Ring security video.READ MORE: With Rash Of Carjackings In West Rogers Park, Lincoln Square, Apple AirTag Presented As Item That Could Help
+According to a court document, which we redacted to protect the victim’s identity, Cook County prosecutors said the assault happened in February – with much of it captured on Ring security video.READ MORE: McCormick Recalls 3 Seasonings Because Of Possible Salmonella Contamination

 Prosecutors said you can hear the victim “crying” and “telling D, the defendant, to stop.”